Wayne Daniel

 Wayne Wendell Daniel (born 16 January 1956) is a former cricketer, who played as a right arm fast bowler.
 Daniel featured for the West Indies, Middlesex, Barbados and Western Australia in his cricketing career.
+He was the first person to hit a six and take a wicket on the last ball of his test career.
+He was a part of the West Indian squad which finished as runners-up at the 1983 Cricket World Cup.

 Cricket career

 Born in St Phillip, Barbados, Daniel picked up cricket at a young age.
 Evolving into a hostile and muscular fast bowler, Daniel first toured England with the West Indies schoolboys team in 1974 and Middlesex's Second XI in 1975.
 After such he made his first-class debut for Barbados in 1975/76.
 Daniel, in partnership with fellow fast bowlers Michael Holding and Andy Roberts, contributed greatly to the defeat of England in 1976.

 Nicknamed "Diamond" or "Black Diamond", in 1977, Daniel accepted an offer to play in World Series Cricket, which kept him out of Test cricket for two years.
 Although Holding and Roberts resumed their Test careers after World Series Cricket, Daniel was less fortunate, as Malcolm Marshall, Colin Croft, Joel Garner and later Courtney Walsh came to the fore in his place.
 Daniel found himself left out of the national team and forced to carve out a successful first-class career with Middlesex between 1977 and 1988, gaining his county cap in 1977 and awarded a benefit in 1985.
 He took 867 wickets at an average of just 22.47 with a best of 9 for 61 against Glamorgan in 1982.
 He also took another 362 wickets at an average of 18.16 in 241 one day games, including a then English domestic one day bowling record of seven wickets for twelve runs, for Middlesex against Minor Counties East at Ipswich.
 He helped Middlesex to win the County Championship outright in 1980, 1982 and 1985, and to share it with Kent in 1977, and to win the Gillette Cup in 1977 and 1980, the Benson & Hedges Cup in 1983 and 1986, and the 1984 NatWest Trophy.
 Daniel also played for Western Australia in the Sheffield Shield 1981–82 season and for his native Barbados between 1976 and 1985.